ahgroup/DSAIRM/auxilliary/to-do.md

-## Dynamical Systems Approach to Immmune Response Modeling (DSAIRM)
+# Dynamical Systems Approach to Immmune Response Modeling (DSAIRM)

-#Next steps
+## Next steps
-* Write up all solutions into the DSAIRMsolutions repository
-* Do tasks for Pk/Pd app
-* Improve error messages when simulation failed (see basic bacteria app) - use color if possible
-* Get everything ready for CRAN
-* Clean up diagrams as needed
+* Change documentation creation: Have a single Rmd file and its html version in each app folder.
+Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the HTML file is processed and displayed.
+Almost done using the new generate_documentation() function and implemented for Basic Bacteria app.
+Some text doesn't display correctly yet, this needs to be fixed.
+Also nice to have (but could wait with that): XML package is orphaned, could we use an actively maintained one instead)?
+And is there a way to only store the Rmd file and create the HTML file 'on the fly' without saving it to disk?

-* Change structure of simulate_ functions such that each one returns a list.
-At least one list element, called ts or dat, should contain data.
+* Change structure of all simulate_ functions such that each one returns a list.
+At least one list element, called ts (for a simulation that produces a time-series) or dat (otherwise), should contain data.
 Other things can be returned.
 Time-series dataframe should be returned with columns "Time" followed by variable names.
 Other simulations should return a data frame with columns xvals/yvals/varnames.

-* Change documentation creation: Have a single Rmd file and its html equivalent (could we skip that) in the app folder.
-Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the Rmd file is processed displayed.
-Ideally without saving the html files that are currently in the www/ subfolder.
-Instead, just create properly formated tabs on the fly (check if that's fast enough).
-Update vignettes and docfordevelopers accordingly.
-Done in DSAIDE for 1st app, almost working.
+* Check documentation (and text comments) for each app (further reading section), each function, and update vignettes and docfordevelopers accordingly.

+* Get everything ready for CRAN

+* Do tasks for Pk/Pd app

+## For later
 * Add learning objectives to each overview tab

-* Check all refs: Add Satelli04 to bib file
+* Update all solutions
 * Continue streamlining code base to make it more general/modular/flexible
+* Improve error messages when simulation failed (see basic bacteria app) - use color if possible

-* Write up all solutions
+* Clean up diagrams as needed

-* Make sure to follow ROpenSci guidelines, submit for review: https://github.com/ropensci/onboarding
+* Mayb submit for Ropensci review: https://github.com/ropensci/onboarding

-* Consider making a website for the package with  http://pkgdown.r-lib.org

-* Run package through 'goodpractice': https://github.com/MangoTheCat/goodpractice/ - tried, not sure this package works

-#Further apps that could be implemented
+## Further apps that could be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)
 * U/S analysis using regression instead of correlation (U6-us3)
 * models with memory/dummy compartments (U9-memory)